developer-portal/content/start/sw/web-app/django.md

 pip freeze
 ```

-It should return nothing.
+It will return nothing.

 ## How to install Django

-Now if you installed virtualenv don't leave it, we will install Django 1.8.
-If you didn't install virtualenv use this command
+Now if you installed virtualenv do not leave it, we will install Django 1.8.
+If you did not install virtualenv use this command
-in your working directory:
+inside your working directory:

 ```
 pip install django==1.8